BitDATAPro/Open-API/open-en.md

 API requests are likely to be tampered  during network transmission.
 To ensure that the request has not been changed, all interfaces must use your secret_key for signature authentication so as to verify whether the parameter or parameter value has changed during the transmission.
 #### Steps for signature

-get parameter participates in signature. post parameter does not participate in signature authentication than enter parameter.
+get parameter participates in signature. post parameter does not participate in signature authentication.
 - (1) Field needed to be filled: timestamp: current timestamp APIkey: user key.
 - (2) sort the ASCII codes according to the key of the parameters.
 - (3) stitching parameters such as a=1&b=2&c=3.